 Clothes for London in Summer

 For visiting London in summer, Jess will usually bring along a pair of pants, capris, and have a light dress with a shoulder wrap to wear depending on the weather.
-She often wears clothing by FIG travel – you can her thoughts on that here.

-I will usually wear jeans, although on the odd rare hot day I can find that jeans become uncomfortably hot to walk in sometimes, so I will also pack light pants or shorts.
+I usually wear jeans, although on the odd rare hot day I can find that jeans become uncomfortably hot to walk in sometimes, so I will also pack light pants or shorts.
 For bright days (they do happen, we promise!), you’ll also likely want a pair of sunglasses.

 The key thing for either time of year is to bring a series of clothing you can layer so you can adjust to the climate accordingly.